DineshKatiyar-TrustAssist/AgenticMLAssistant/README.md

 - API keys are entered as password fields (hidden input)
 - Temporary CSV files are automatically cleaned up after execution
 - No data is stored permanently on the server
-- CORS is configured for localhost only
+- CORS is configurable via environment variables
+- Docker containers run as non-root users
+- Health checks ensure service availability

 ## 📄 License